 The Daylily Ambassador program recognizes those clubs, businesses, organizations, communities, individual or groups of individuals that successfully achieve outreach to the general public by extraordinary effort in promoting the daylily.

-The 3rd annual Flag City Daylily Tour will be July 12th through the 14th in Findlay, OH, took place July 6th-8th.
-Hundreds of daylily lovers took part in this self-guided tour of six gardens, each with its own special personality.
+The 4th annual Flag City Daylily Tour will be July 12th through the 14th in Findlay, OH.
+In 2018 hundreds of daylily lovers took part in this self-guided tour of six gardens, each with its own special personality.
 This year a 7th garden has been added.
 Flag City was recognized as an official Daylily Ambassador in 2018 and they’re continuing on in 2019!
 We are so proud!

 The 6th annual Chattahoochee Valley Daylily Festival will be held at the Columbus Botanical Garden on June 6 and June 7, 2020, but due to the uncertainty with COVID-19, the event has been canceled for 2020.
 We are proud to call this festival an official Daylily Ambassador!
 The Festival will feature an accredited daylily show, a marketplace with daylilies and arts and crafts for sale, and the opportunity to learn growing tips and see demonstrations.
 The daylily show is scheduled to begin at 1:15 p.m.

 A club, organization, commercial business or non-profit, community/government, individual or group of individuals is referred to as an “entity” for simplicity.